BDSM sex experience

 Top and bottom, on the other hand, describe the active or passive side of an action – without necessarily being linked to dominance or submission.
 Not every top is a Dom, not every bottom a sub.

 Then there are Switches: people who sometimes lead, sometimes follow, depending on their mood or the person they're with – they love both.
-Beyond traditional dynamics, some people combine BDSM with digital partners, such as Infatuated AI or other digital adult tools, which allows users to experience responsive, virtual intimacy while learning about desire, boundaries, and communication in a safe environment.

 Important: These roles say nothing about your everyday personality.
 You can be confident at work – and relinquish control in a game.
 Who you truly are often only reveals itself through experience.
 And honest communication leads to genuine, secure intimacy.